Yuniarta-Ybu/customer-purchase-analysis/README.md

 Customer Purchase Analysis

-This is a dummy project created to showcase data analysis and dashboard design skills using Excel.
+This is a project created to showcase data analysis and dashboard design skills using Excel.
 The dataset is fictional and used for demonstration purposes only.

 📂 Project Overview